dburea01/notes-api/README.md

 https://notesapi-16ff4c1d6469.herokuapp.com/docs/api#/

 ### I'm learning ###
 I spent a bit of time learning though, so it's definitely not perfect.
-So if you have any suggestions for me, please let me know.
+So if you have any suggestions for me, please let me know : https://github.com/dburea01/notes-api/discussions

 ## License
 You can use it, clone, copy/paste, etc...